Events & Festivals in Laos

 Boun Khao Salak Ancestor Festival - 29 September 2023

-Hold during the 10th full moon of the lunar calendar, this festival is a celebration and a remembrance of the dead.
+Held during the 10th full moon of the lunar calendar, this festival is a celebration and a remembrance of the dead.
 During this festival, the Lao make offerings to the monks at the local Wat on behalf of deceased ancestors.
-Participant gives "good merits" to the devotes.
+Participant gives "good merits" to the devotees.

-Most of the people go to the temple early this day, with offering to the monks.
+Most of the people go to the temple early this day, offering to the monks.
 Large food trays are brought to the monks, with several "best" dishes that families can cook.

 People will bring offerings with a piece of paper talking about ancestors that will be read publicly.

 Boat Racing Festival, Khammouane Province

 This festival which is held specifically on the Sebangfai River in the Khammouane Province jointly features boat races along with an agricultural and local handicraft trade fair.
 Traditional Lao music and dance performances are given, and you’ll see that the citizens give offerings to deceased ancestors in order to gain merit.